mtj0928/ResizableSheet/README.md

 - The midium size is automatically calculated baesd on the content.
 - You can update view for each state.
 - ResizableSheet contains `TrackableScrollView`.
 The view is wrapper view of `UIScrollView` and the offset synchronizes with dragging of sheet.
+- ResizableSheet can be shonw on another ResizableSheet.

 ## Simple Example
 To use ResizableSheet, follow these steps.